 A sprained or torn ACL is a very common injury that can affect anyone.
 Athletes are more prone to these types of knee injuries as they are often engaging in activities that easily lead to an ACL tear or sprain.

-The board-certified surgeons with Rochester Community Orthopaedics have extensive experience helping patients with ACL injuries.
-Give us a call at (585) 218-4337 or request an appointment through our secure online form.
+The board-certified orthopaedists with Rochester Community Orthopaedics have extensive experience helping patients with ACL injuries.
+If you’re in need of ACL surgery in the Rochester area, contact Rochester Community Orthopaedics to discuss your treatment.
+To schedule a consultation at our orthopaedic center in Rochester, please call (585) 218-4337 or request an appointment through our secure online form.

 Where Is My ACL?

 Several different ligaments make up the knee.
 The role of the cruciate ligaments is to control the back-and-forth motion of the knee.
 Cruciate ligaments are located inside of the knee joint, and they cross diagonally across the knee.

 The anterior cruciate ligament can be found in the middle of the knee running diagonally to the posterior cruciate ligament at the back of the knee.
 The purpose of the ACL is to provide stability to the entire knee joint, with particular importance regarding the tibia and keeping it in place.

 ACL Sprains and Tears

 There is a gradual scale that exists to measure the severity of injury to the anterior cruciate ligament.
 This scale consists of: